silviosomer/brackets-balancing/README.md

 ## How it works

-After receiving a sequence of brackets, its contents are filtered, keeping only brackets and excluding everything else.
+After receiving a sequence of brackets, its content is filtered, keeping only brackets and excluding everything else.

-For example, the sequence "{asd(*871'2)}[]" is valid, even though it includes foreign characters.
+For example, the sequence ```{asd(*871'2)}[]``` is valid, even though it includes foreign characters.

 For this sequence, the first thing shown is the characters count: